top of page

 A bit about me...

-I am a Mosotho girl, based in South Africa, enthusiastic about Africa and loves working across the continent.
-I carry multiple identities and I’m enthusiastic about the continent as a whole.
-I also have a background in Computer Science but have spent the last eleven years transitioning completely to being an educator, facilitator, coach and consultant.
+I am an African enthusiast who loves working across the continent with diverse groups, industries and cultures.
+I have a background in Computer Science but have spent the last eleven years transitioning completely to being an educator, facilitator, coach and consultant.
 So I still carry multiple identities in my professional life that manifest as and when needed.

 I didn't expect facilitation to teach me…

 Humility.
-One of the best facilitation assignments I have had, that fundamentally shifted my view of facilitation was the African Science Leadership Programme.
-In my excitement to meet my fellow African Science leaders from all over the continent, I realised very quickly that as a facilitator, I was there to create space for them to think together, to co-create, navigate and have leadership conversations.
-The facilitator role meant constantly being aware that I am in this place to serve; and being obsessed about the delegate’s experience and creating as many serendipitous experiences as possible for them.
-Developing the ability to be 100% present and obsessed with the delegate’s experience is what was the gamechanger for me.
-Being absorbed to the present moment - in service to the thinking environment, and delegate’s experience, means, also being aware of every opportunity to accelerate the experience, and leverage the energy in the room; it also means being aware of the negative energy and understanding that you are a custodian of energy.
+One of my best facilitation assignments, one that fundamentally shifted my view of facilitation, was the African Science Leadership Programme.
+In my excitement to meet my fellow African Science leaders from all over the continent, I realised very quickly that as a facilitator, I was there to create space for them to think together, to co-create, and have leadership conversations.
+The facilitator role meant constantly being aware that I am in this place to serve; and to be focused on the delegates and to create as many serendipitous experiences as possible for them.
+Developing the ability to be 100% present and obsessed with the their experience was the game-changer for me.
+Being absorbed to the present moment - in service to the thinking environment, and participant’s experience - means also being aware of every opportunity to accelerate the experience and leverage the energy in the room.
+It also means being aware of the negative energy and understanding that you are a custodian of all the energy.
 Not only your energy but most importantly the energy of x number of people in the room.

 The heart I carry into every facilitation assignment is that of selflessness, and being in full service to humanity.
 My ultimate goal is ultimately for each participant to leave a workshop feeling, “I am great, I am a thinker, and a problem solver who is creative.
 And I am transformed.”
 I often leave, physically exhausted, but emotionally full and happy from seeing my energy invested in making others feel amazing and doing amazing work.